Here's something we can both agree on. It is quite challenging to remember all plugins'…

 How’s It Work?

 To get started, install and activate the plugin, and visit Settings -> Facebook Comments.
 From there you’ll see a link that connects you to the Facebook developer page, where you will have to create a new FB application.
 Click the “Create New App” button on the developer page, and give it a title and category to go to the App setup page.

-In the “App Domains” text field, enter in the URL of your WordPress site.
-Then, click the “Website with Facebook Login” checkbox, and enter in your WordPress URL again into the “Site URL” text field.
+In the “App Domains” text field, enter the URL of your WordPress site.
+Then, click the “Website with Facebook Login” checkbox, and enter your WordPress URL again into the “Site URL” text field.
 Make sure that Sandbox mode is set to “Disabled” and click the Save Changes button.

-Now you can return to the Facebook comments settings page and enter in your App ID into the provided text box.
+Now you can return to the Facebook comments settings page and enter your App ID into the provided text box.
 Click “Save Changes” on this button to activate Facebook comments.
 Once this is completed, all comment forms on your site will be replaced by FB comments, unless otherwise specified, connected to your Facebook account.

 On the settings page, you can customize the look and feel of the plugin.
 In the first section, Moderation you can go to the Moderation page on the Facebook developer site, or add any Moderators to your WordPress site by specifying their Facebook ID, which can be looked up here.

 The next section, Main Settings has some global settings for the plugin.
 It will probably suit you just fine to leave them at their default, but you should look them over.
 The “Facebook Nameserver” and “OpenGraph Nameserver” boxes should only be checked if you are having a problem viewing Facebook comments on your page.
 However, this should not be necessary.
 The “HTML5” button uses the latest web standards in Facebook comments implementation, and I can see no reason to switch this off except for testing purposes.